How I find a doctor or practitioner specializing in Functional Medicine

-If you live in a large city, try searching in some of the areas near you.
-For example, I’m located in Harley Street which is close to Paddington and Kings Cross.
+If you live in a large city, try searching in some areas near you.
+For example, I’m located in Harley Street, which is close to Paddington and Kings Cross.
 If you live in the Paddington area be sure to check: functional medicine doctor Harley Street.

 What’s the clinical training of the doctor or practitioner?

 Not all functional medicine practitioners have the same level of clinical training.
 For instance, Medical Doctors (MDs), on the whole, have been through a fairly rigorous medicine education program with hundreds of hours of supervised hands-on clinical training and had to pass licensing board exams and register with the General Medical Council in order to practice medicine.
 While this doesn’t automatically qualify them as good Functional Medicine practitioners it gives you a sense of their background and experience.
 Other professionals, such as Acupuncturists, Dietitians, Nutritional Therapists, Nurse Practitioners and Certified Nutritionists have been through standardized training and as such are trained and qualified to deal with your health care issues.

 What type of training in Functional Medicine have they had?